Dr Cockatiel is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no extra cost to you.

 Can Cockatiels Eat Mango?

-Mangoes are a fruit indigenous to South Asia.
+So, can cockatiel eat mango?
+Mangoes are juicy fruit indigenous to South Asia.
 India is the world’s primary producer of mangoes.
-I’m not going to give a detailed history of the mango right now (if you’re interested, check out the Wikipedia page instead).
+I’m not going to give a detailed history of the mango right now.

-Though, I will give a short explanation of the nutrients that are found in these fruits.
+Though, I will give a short explanation of the nutrients that are found in this juicy fruit.
 In doing so, we can have a better understanding of what we’re giving our cockatiel to eat.
-With that being said, let’s take an informative look at what data says is in 1 cup (about 165 grams) of this succulent fruit.
+With that being said, let’s take an informative look at what the data says is in 1 cup (about 165 grams) of this succulent fruit.

 A whole cup of mango would be dangerous for our cockatiel to consume because they only weigh around 70-120 grams.